risk-first/website/introduction/All-Risk-Management.md

  - So, is this an **action**?
 Certainly.
 There's definitely something for Debbie to do here.
  - Is it an **issue**?
 Yes, because it's holding up the screen-areas sizing thing.
  - Is it a **decision**?
 Well, clearly, it's a decision for someone.
  - Is it a **risk**?
-Probably:  Debbie might go to the client and they _still_ don't make a decision.
+Probably.
+Debbie might go to the client and they _still_ don't make a decision.
 What then?

 ## Let's Go Again